 Countrywide Mortgage-Backed Securities Certificate Investor Lawsuit

-, who purchased pursuant or traceable to the following registration statements filed with the U.S. Securities and Exchange Commission:
+The registration statements referenced above filed with the U.S. Securities and Exchange Commission are listed below:

 333-110343, 333-100418, 333-118926, 333-117949, 333-121249, 333-125164, 333-123167, 333-125963, 333-131591, 333-125902, 333-131662, 333-135846, 333-131630, 333-140958, 333-140960, 333-140962, 333-121378, 333-126790, 333-132375, 333-139891.